General-Developer/outetts/README.md

 ## ❔️ Fun Fact

 - **This library 100%** use on every my create project (**App, Server, Bot, Userbot**)

-- **This library 100%** support all models from [llama.cpp](https://github.com/ggerganov/llama.cpp) (depending on your device specs, if high then it can be up to turbo, but if low, just choose tiny/small)

 ## 📈️ Proggres